 The New World Order (NWO) globalists controlling Western media and education, never talk about the way Switzerland successfully runs its political system.
-Their European neighbours do not really understand the Swiss people's initiatives and referendums for the Swiss citizens to have a say on how the country is run.
+Their European neighbors do not really understand the Swiss people's initiatives and referendums for the Swiss citizens to have a say in how the country is run.
 We must realize that we cannot keep using the current political so-called 'democratic system, elected political parties who supposedly are representing us.
 They represent corruption, globalism, elitism and themselves.
 Very few politicians represent 'We the People'.
 We need to start promoting a people's direct democracy, such as the system they have in Switzerland.
-This can be achieved through a direct democracy by the people, or by democratic majority of indigenous or ethnic majority rights groups.
+This can be achieved through a direct democracy by the people, or by the democratic majority of indigenous or ethnic majority rights groups.
 If we do not make these changes, we and future generations will have a dismal future.
-Please show this article to your family, friends and colleagues or link it on your websites, because this represents the rights of your future and your descendants' futures.
+Please show this article to your family, friends, and colleagues or link it on your websites, because this represents the rights of your future and your descendants' futures.

 Basic Features of Switzerland's Political System

 Switzerland is a confederation made up of 26 cantons which are small territorial divisions of the country.

 The Swiss Government, Parliaments, and Courts operate on three levels:

 Switzerland has a 2 level Federal Parliament with a House of Representatives who represent the people and a senate that represents the Federal Cantons.